Applying for a visa

 Use the UK Visas and Immigration online tool to calculate how much you will be required to pay for a UK visa.

 If you have had a visa application refused, it may be because you did not provide adequate information about your planned activity, or that your intentions are better suited to a different visa category.

 It may therefore be worth applying again under a different category.

 Will I need an ID card?

-A person applying for leave to stay longer than 6 months automatically makes an application for a BRP.
+A person applying to stay longer than 6 months automatically makes an application for a BRP.
 Anyone making an in-country application for cumulative leave for less than 6 months should apply for a Short Stay Permit (SSP).
 Holders of a BRP or SSP are not required to carry their permits at all times.